-This new permanent display is in the Royal Pew which is opening for the first time in seven years, allowing visitors to walk in the footsteps of Henry VIII, looking out across the magnificent Tudor ceiling as he did and seeing the spectacular crown displayed where Henry himself would have worn it.
+Walk in the footsteps of Henry VIII, looking out across the magnificent Tudor ceiling as he did and see the spectacular Crown displayed where Henry himself would have worn it.

-We have been able to re-create this object, so powerfully and personally associated with Henry VIII, thanks to very detailed inventories, written by his servants, which documented the construction of the crown and the size and position of each of the 344 rubies, sapphires, emeralds, diamonds and pearls and the five sculptures that decorate it.
+We have been able to re-create this object thanks to detailed inventories, written by his servants, which documented the construction of the crown and the size and position of each of the 344 rubies, sapphires, emeralds, diamonds and pearls and the five sculptures that decorate it.

 We also had this portrait of Charles I painted by Daniel Mytens in 1631 which recorded clearly the shape of the crown and the patterns made by the hundreds of jewels and pearls.

 Harry Collins, Crown Jeweller (2007-2012), and his team of skilled goldsmiths were able to take our research and, largely using the same techniques as their Tudor predecessors, have created a very accurate replica of the Tudor Crown Imperial.